Big Data in Health Care: What It Is, Benefits, and Jobs

 • Smarter treatment plans: Analyzing the treatment plans that helped patients (and those that didn’t) can help researchers create even better treatment plans for future patients.

-• Reduced costs for patients and health providers: Health care can cost a lot.
+• Reduced health care costs for patients and health providers: Health care can cost a lot.
 Big data offers the possibility of reducing the cost of obtaining and providing health care by identifying appropriate treatment plans, allocating resources intelligently, and identifying potential health issues before they occur.

 Big data analytics jobs in health care